Azure DNS 101: A Beginner's Guide

 - Alias Records: ALIAS record support is limited to specific Azure resource types (Traffic Manager, CDN, Public IP, Front Door)

-- DNSSEC: Not currently supported for Azure DNS zones
+- DNSSEC: Supported for Azure Public DNS zones (see DNSSEC overview for details)

 Why Use Azure DNS?